maykar/compact-custom-header/readme.md

 ## Config Caching:

 Since it is required for this card to be placed on each view, caching is used so that you only need to configure the card once.
-The card in your first view should be set as the main config either by using the editor or by setting `main_config: true`.

 Add `- type: custom:compact-custom-header` to each view and on the first lovelace view set `main_config: true` or use the toggle in the editor.
 Then set all of your config in the first (main_config) view.